santrancisco/ebfe_site/content/posts/aws_101_lab.md

 __NO__!
 There is no rules combination that would allow this to work.
 There is potentially of inbound rule 200 and outbound rule 200 to make this work but for that, a customed SSH client is required to FORCE the source port from the super private instance to also be 22 ? 🤷‍♂️

+### Clean Up ###

+Now we need to clean up the environment so it wont bill us anymore.
+Many people forget that NAT Gateway actually cost money to run and they only terminate instances.

+ - Terminate all EC2 instances
+ - Delete NAT Gateway
+ - Dettach & Delete the Internet Gateway after Deletion of NAT Gateway completes
+ - Delete the VPC - This will delete all other resources associate with it as well.

 ### Thoughts ###